Photo: inland temperate rainforest with a past western hemlock looper (native insect) outbreak in the Goat River area east of Prince George, BC

 Below are photos of primary forests with disease, pests and fire that would appear to be exempted from the EU Environment Committee’s current recommendations on pellet logging.

-This is aftermath of wildfire south of Vanderhoof and near Longworth, BC.
+Photos (above and below): This is aftermath of wildfire south of Vanderhoof and near Longworth, BC.

-This is a decaying stump north of Revelstoke, BC, and a cavity for wildlife in a rotting birch in central BC.
+Photo: This is a cavity for wildlife in a rotting birch in central BC

 As you can see, primary forests with disease, pests and fire are complex and full of life and dimension.
 They are intact.

-Primary forests stand in contrast with industrialized, simplified, ecologically degraded forests like this pine plantation east of Prince George.
+Primary forests stand in contrast with industrialized, simplified, ecologically degraded forests like this pine plantation (below) east of Prince George.

 Unless there is some kind of blanket ban on logging primary forest for pellets among their recommendations that we aren’t aware of, the EU Environment Committee considers primary forests that are undergoing natural processes as great for turning into pellets.